auth0/Auth0.Android/README.md

 ```

-And then create a new Auth0 instance by passing an Android Context:
+You can then create a new Auth0 instance by passing an Android Context:

 ```kotlin
 val account = Auth0(context)